Safe Space: WILA + WIF Women’s Initiative

 - To protect you or the public from serious harm — if, for example, you discuss intent and plans to attempt suicide or harm another person.

-- We are required to report ongoing abuse or neglect of children, the elderly or dependent adults (people with disabilities).
-However, if an adult discloses that he or she was abused as a child, we typically aren’t bound to report that abuse, unless there are other children continuing to be abused.
+- Therapists are required to report ongoing abuse or neglect of children, the elderly or dependent adults (people with disabilities).
+However, if an adult discloses that they were abused as a child, therapists typically aren’t bound to report that abuse, unless there are other children continuing to be abused.

-- We may release information if we receive a court order.
+- Therapists may release information if we receive a court order.
 That might happen if a person’s mental health came into question during legal proceedings.

-Will I have to share details about what happened to me?
+Did participants have to share details about what happened to them?

-Safe Space groups are facilitated by pre-licensed therapists enrolled in WILA’s Psychology Internship and Postgraduate Fellowship.
-The facilitators are supervised by licensed mental health professionals on WILA’s Teaching and Supervising Faculty with input from WILA’s Executive Director, Michele Gomes, Psy.D.
+Safe Space groups were facilitated by pre-licensed therapists enrolled in WILA’s Psychology Internship and Postgraduate Fellowship.
+The facilitators were supervised by licensed mental health professionals on WILA’s Teaching and Supervising Faculty with input from WILA’s Executive Director, Michele Gomes, Psy.D.

-Where do the Safe Space groups take place?
+Where did the Safe Space groups take place?